-With immigrant investment programs you can get a resident or citizen status in exchange for investment.
+With immigrant investment programs, you can get a resident or citizen status in exchange for investment.

 Governments of most countries can, at their discretion, grant citizenship to chosen individuals.
 The decision is usually based on the applicant’s special talent, contribution to the economy, society, or culture.
 This type of citizenship is granted extremely rarely.

-Citizenship by Investment: Factors to consider
+Citizenship by Investment: what to consider?

 - Type of investment allowed.
 Some countries allow a simple one-off donation to a local fund, for example the National Development fund in Antigua and Barbuda, or the National Economic Fund in St. Lucia.
 Others will involve additional investments.
 For example, Cyprus requires an extra investment in real estate, and in governmental bonds.

 - Time per year required in the country.
 In Monaco, for example, it is only after 10 years you can apply for a citizenship.
 The Antigua citizenship requirements state that applicants must spend five days within 5 years after approval of their passport by investment.
 In other places, like Grenada, there are no requirements regarding the length of stay—you don’t even need to visit the country at all.